BobDempsey/node-ts-express-template/plan.md

 - Maintain backwards compatibility where possible
 - Keep the template minimal - don't over-engineer

-## Misc
+## Misc/General

 - do we need http status codes for http errors and responses?
 - don't forget to close anything you've opened before exiting (dev server, localhost, db connections, etc.)
 - before completing a feature, ensure all tests pass and coverage is maintained, ensure build succeeds, ensure npm run dev succeeds (don't forget to close the server after testing)
-## Updating Routes

-When adding new routes, don't forget these steps:

-- include appropriate tests
+- include all appropriate tests (including regression tests) if needed
-- update requests.http with examples
+- update requests.http with examples if needed
-- update readme if necessary
+- update readme if needed